polterguy/magic/QUALITY.md

 # Quality gates for Magic, and its sub projects

-The quality gates below are performed as an integrated part of the Magic pipeline and Git repository, and reflects the code, in its current state, according to its unit tests, and SonarCloud.
+The quality gates below are performed as an integrated part of the Magic pipeline and Git repository commits, and reflects the code, in its current state, according to its unit tests, and SonarCloud.

 * Magic core
   - [![Build status](https://travis-ci.com/polterguy/magic.svg?master)](https://travis-ci.com/polterguy/magic)